plone/Products.CMFPlone/README.rst

 Plone is a mature, secure and user-friendly Content Management System (CMS).

-Plone - and its OpenSource community behind - aggregates more than 15 years experience in content-management.
+Plone - and the Open Source community behind it - aggregates more than 15 years experience in content management.
 It offers all major features expected by a modern CMS out-of-the-box.

-Lots of customizations can be made trough-the-web, such as creating content-types, themes, workflows and much more.
+Lots of customizations can be made trough-the-web, such as creating content types, themes, workflows and much more.
-Pushed one step further Plone can be used as a framework to build custom CMS-like solutions on.
+Pushed one step further Plone can be used as a framework on which to build custom CMS-like solutions.

 Plone works as a

-- full-featured classical backend renderend CMS,
+- full-featured classical server-side rendered CMS,
-- headless CMS offering all features as a RESTapi.
+- headless CMS offering all features as a REST API.

 Installing Plone